Top 10 places to live in West London

 Image of Apo Kew Bridge, TW8

-Jumping up to second, Apo Kew Bridge is a Build to Rent development in Brentford.
-It is located adjacent to Kew Bridge station and is a short walk to Gunnersbury Park and Kew Gardens.
-In addition, residents benefit from an on-site residents’ gym, ‘The Local,’ a residents lounge and a co-working space.
+Apo Kew Bridge takes 4th place in West London.
+This is a Build to Rent development in Brentford, located adjacent to Kew Bridge station and is a short walk to Gunnersbury Park and Kew Gardens.
+In addition, residents benefit from an onsite residents’ gym, ‘The Local,’ a residents lounge and a co-working space.
 The Local opens out onto one of the three private roof terraces.
 Apo Kew Bridge offers well-being studios and meeting rooms for private hire.
-As well as this, residents can enjoy free Wi-Fi and a deposit free option.
-Similarly, there is a resident host who is on-site seven days a week.
+As well as this, residents can enjoy free wi-fi and a deposit free option.
+Similarly, there is a resident host who is onsite 7 days a week.

 Read reviews and details of Apo Kew Bridge, TW8